Readability in UX/UI Design

 How to Create and Organize Content for the Best Readability

 To make the most readable content in their visual designs, designers should adopt some strategies to make and present text best for their target audiences.
 This involves aspects of legibility.
-Screen and document design techniques and tips to improve readability include the following:
+Here are some screen and document design techniques and tips to improve readability:

-It’s essential for a designer to know who they are writing for.
-While their efforts to make content accessible have more general guidelines, designers need to pinpoint their target audience.
-This is how they can assess the most suitable type of content, including the brand voice.
-For example, users with a particular industrial background may be familiar with terms that might confuse more general users who are used to more informal content such as blog posts.
+It might seem obvious, but it’s vital for a designer to know who they’re writing for.
+While their efforts to make content accessible have more general guidelines, designers really do need to pinpoint their target audience.
+That’s how they can assess the most suitable type of content—including the brand voice.
+For example, users with a particular industrial background may be familiar with terms that might confuse more general users who’re used to more informal content—like blog posts.
 In any case, it’s important to strive for good readability.
-It’s therefore helpful to create user personas that accurately reflect the likely audience.
+So, it’s helpful to create user personas that accurately reflect the likely audience.

 Watch as Author and Human-Computer Interaction Expert, Alan Dix explains personas: